Villavu/Simba/Doc/sphinx/gettingstarted.rst

 Installing simba
 ----------------

-Installing Simba is pretty straighforward and will only take a couple of minutes.
+Installing Simba is pretty straightforward and will only take a couple of minutes.

 .. _simba-installer: